JulyAn1234/Kikk-Frontend/README.md

 # Kikk-Frontend repository

 This project called Kikk is an online shop focused on selling desktop PC parts.
 This is the frontend repository for the page.
+It's not a real store, just to clarify, the page was done as a final project for a Full Stack Certification.

 ## Technologies used